sablikj/librar-ist/README.md

   * a book search screen.
 * The map can be dragged around to show more libraries.
 * The user should be able to center the map on their current location at the press of a button.
+* A button to enable/ disable notifications of when the book becomes available in one of the user’s favorite libraries
 * Map has search bar to lookup and center the map on a given address
 *	Free libraries should show up on the map with markers.
 *	The user’s favorite libraries should be highlighted with a different marker.